 Making good kimchi is so much more than just following a recipe.
-And that’s the reason for writing the Kimjang post in 2 parts.
-In this post, I will write about how to choose the best ingredients and also best tips on making good Kimchi.
+And that’s my reason for writing the Kimjang post in 2 parts.
+In Kimjang Day: Part 1, I showed you the overall process of making Kimchi including the recipe.
+In this post, I will write about how to choose the best ingredients and also helpful tips on making good Kimchi.
 Everything from salt to chili powder has to be just right for it to taste perfect.
 Many Korean moms who have been making Kimchi for years will tell you that no two Kimchi tastes the same.
 I’m sure part of it is because they eye ball everything and don’t really measure (prob. other than the salt water) but the other part is that it depends on so many different factors.

 About Kimchi Ingredients

 The first thing any experienced Kimchi maker will tell you is that you need to buy good quality ingredients or otherwise no matter how well you make it, it just won’t turn out right.
 So here are some tips on how to choose the best –

 Cabbage (배추 Baechoo) – If you can, buy Korean napa cabbages – they are the best.
 The better ones are more bigger and heavier with the inner core packed with leaves.
 A single firmly packed medium size Korean napa cabbage weighs about 3 ~ 4lbs.

 Radish (무우 Moo) – Korean radishes are similar to Daikon radishes but are more flavorful and less juicy.
 Some radishes have little air holes inside which means it’s dried out and will turn spongy.
 Choose ones that are heavier than others.
 When cutting radish, my mother-in-law told me that you should pay attention to the grain and cut WITH the grain.
 This way, the radish remains flexible (and not break) when salted.